 Many people who were injured in an accident avoid hiring an attorney.
-While there are several reasons why a person would decide to seek compensation without the assistance of an attorney, the most common reason is that they are afraid they can’t afford a lawyer.
+While there are several reasons why a person would decide to seek compensation without the assistance of an attorney, the most common reason is that they are afraid they can’t afford the lawyer fees.

-However, a personal injury lawyer is one type of legal professional that is affordable for anyone who needs their services.
+However, a personal injury lawyer is one type of legal professional that is affordable for anyone who needs legal services.
 Here’s why:

 You Can Talk to a Lawyer about Your Case for Free